ethereum/ethereum-org-website/public/content/payments/index.md

 summaryPoint3: Payments received within a minute
 ---

-Think about a world where a freelancer in Bali can receive payment from a client in New York in just minutes, not days.
-Where a small business owner in Lagos can secure a loan without ever stepping foot in a bank.
+Every day, millions of people face the same challenge: moving money across borders is slow, expensive, and often frustrating.
+A freelancer in Bali waits days for payment to clear from their New York client.
+This particularly affects people in regions with limited banking infrastructure, making it difficult to participate in the global economy.

-This isn't a far-off dream – it's the reality that Ethereum is building today.
-Traditional institutions have had their moment in the limelight but despite the time spent building, their innovations have not evolved past a certain stage.
-Ethereum on the other hand is a platform that is changing how money is handled in the 21st century.
-It is redefining the very concept of financial transactions.
+This isn't a far-off dream – it's happening today on Ethereum.
+While traditional financial institutions have built robust payment systems over decades, they often remain constrained by borders, working hours, and legacy infrastructure.
+Ethereum offers a new paradigm: a global, 24/7 financial platform that enables near-instant, programmable transactions for anyone with internet access.

 <div style={{maxWidth: "320px", margin: "0 auto"}}>